Skip to main content

 Check with your line manager to see if any of these allowances or payments apply to you.

-You can also check in the HSE Guidelines on Terms and Conditions of Employment (PDF, 808KB, 86 pages)
+You can also check in the guidelines on terms and conditions of employment.

 Overtime